IfzaRasool/Leaderboard/README.md

 # Leaderboard

-> Leaderboard Project: Add user name and game score using Api and display name and score calling api and Json.
+> Leaderboard Project: Scores submitted by different players are shown on the leaderboard page.
+You can also enter your score here.
+The external Leaderboard API service ensures that all data is retained.

 ## Built With

-- html, css, js, ES6, Api
+- Major languages: HTML, CSS, JavaScript, ES6
-- Install webpack
+- Frameworks: N/A
+- Technologies used: Webpack, API
-- Eslint, StyleLint
+- Eslint,Stylelint

 ## Screenshot Demo